Dan-LB/QNN-SoftDrop/README.md

 The project includes a series of experiments to evaluate the effectiveness of the soft dropout method in enhancing QNN performance.
 Each experiment tests different configurations of the dropout rate, network architecture, and training settings.

-To reproduce the experiments:
+To reproduce the main experiment:

 1. Follow the setup and installation instructions.
-2. Run the provided scripts in the `regression_single.py` file or any other relevant experiment scripts to generate results.
+2. Run the provided scripts in the `regression_single.py` file.
 You can modify the parameter "softness" and "probability" according to number used in the paper to test different configurations.
+It is also possible to modify the dropout strategy.

 After running the experiments, results will be stored in the `results` folder for easy access and analysis.

-Key metrics and visualizations of the results will be available here to help interpret the effects of soft dropout on QNN trainability.
+The plots shown in Figure 4 and Figure 5 can be obtained by the corresponding notebooks.